bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-29.md

 	- [ ] Camera zoom in/out slightly during death.
 - [ ] **Color Standardization**
 	- [ ] Go through and find all instances of hardcoded colors and standardize them a bit more...
 Global should have a list of colors used by labels etc. Also make sure labels with hardcoded colors match these standard colors.
+- [ ] Tooltips could disintegrate out very quickly?

 ### In Progress
+- [ ] The status/power used effect (the icons) that appears on coins could probably afford to last slightly longer.
+I think the fade could be faster - stay fully visible longer, fade quicker.
+- [ ] Trail for souls, life, and purchased coins?
+- [ ] Trail for coins moving to hands/toss.
+- [ ] River on the left/right should scroll during voyage.
+- [ ] Pile of life/souls should be in a circular pile instead of square.
+	- [ ] chatgpt can probably write this easily
+- [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect
+- [ ] **Enhanced Monster Effects (Projectile animations)**
+	- [ ] Add projectiles for monster coins targetting coins in player's row.
+		- [ ] projectilesystem creates projectiles (Sprite2D with particles in charge of moving), signal when it hits
+		- [ ] Just need to await for it to finish
+			- [ ] if there are multiple, it's slightly trickier. maybe we actually create a projectilesystem, which can manage multiple projectiles and signals when both are done? seems reasonable. it can keep a reference count
+		- [ ] To make a curved path projectile, x and y simply need to follow different functions over the same time interval; aka use two tweens (one for x and one for y) with different trans.
+One linear and one expo (or other) will achieve this effect.
+	- [ ] Just make a single projectile (animated); recolor depending on status being applied.
+	- [ ] Souls spent to defeat monsters should move to them somehow (turn into particles and move to the coin or whatever)

 ### Done
 - [ ] **Building Blocks Revisit**